 The Isle of Wight Festival was the first and best festival of the counter-cultural rock’n’roll revolution.
-It began with a number of events between 1968 and 1970, leading to the IOW Festival being hailed at the British Woodstock.
+It began with a number of events between 1968 and 1970, leading to the IOW Festival being hailed as the British Woodstock.
 Line ups in 1970 included Jimi Hendrix (a life-sized statue of whom can be found at Dimbola Lodge overlooking Freshwater Bay), The Who, Joni Mitchell, The Doors, Leonard Cohen, Supertramp, Procul Harum, and many more.
 Over 600,000 people attended.

 The festival ceased between 1970 and 2002, until it was brought back and is now run by music producer John Giddings.
-The revamped event has been a major success, hosting acts such as The Rolling Stones, David Bowie, The Who, Amy Winehouse, Coldplay, Kings Of Leon, Kasabian, Pearl Jam, The Sex Pistols, Blondie and Biffy Clyro, among others.
-This year promises to uphold the historical tradition of great performances, great atmosphere, and of promoting musical excellence.
+The revamped event has been a major success, hosting acts such as The Rolling Stones, David Bowie, The Who, Amy Winehouse, Coldplay, Kings Of Leon, Kasabian, Pearl Jam, The Sex Pistols, Blondie, Biffy Clyro and Rod Stewart, among others.
+This year promises to uphold the historical tradition of great performances, great atmosphere, and promoting musical excellence.
 With some of the best acts around and an atmosphere second to none, book now to become part of the history.